-If you are an owner or part owner of a rental property, you can claim expenses for travelling to the property to carry out maintenance or to inspect the property or for other reasons associated with the rental activity, such as collecting the rent.
+If you are an owner or part owner of a rental property, claims for expenses for travelling to the property to carry out maintenance or to inspect the property or for other reasons associated with the rental activity, such as collecting the rent, were deductible up until 30 June 2017.

 Travelling expenses no longer deductible